Vegreville-Bruce

-Vegreville-Bruce was a provincial electoral district in Alberta mandated to return a single member to the Legislative Assembly of Alberta using the first past the post method of voting from 1963 to 1971.
+Vegreville-Bruce was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta using the first past the post method of voting from 1963 to 1971.

 History

-Vegreville-Bruce is named for the Town of Vegreville, Alberta and the Hamlet of Bruce, Alberta.
+Vegreville-Bruce is named for the town of Vegreville, Alberta and the Hamlet of Bruce, Alberta.

 Vegreville-Bruce was formed from Vegreville and Bruce electoral districts prior to the 1963 Alberta general election.
 Vegreville-Bruce would be abolished prior to the 1971 Alberta general election, returning to the Vegreville electoral district.